+An abnormal TDT can be interpreted as an impaired ability to detect or discriminate environmental change.
+The superior colliculus, in the dorsal midbrain, plays a critical role in detecting and reacting to salient stimuli21.
+Although a complex structure, it can be functionally separated into two layers21.
+The visuosensory neurons in the superficial layer receive direct input from the visual system.
+Whereas the premotor and cephalomotor neurons in the deep layer project have multiple projections, including control of the muscles of the eyes, neck and head.
+Superior collicular activity is modulated by gamma-aminobutyric acid (GABA), an inhibitory neurotransmitter22.
+Inhibitory GABAergic activity limits the duration of the transient burst response in both the visuosensory neurons in the superficial layer and the premotor neurons in the deep layer of the superior colliculus23.
+In response to a visual stimulus, the visual neurons in the superficial layer exhibit a transient ‘ON’ response.
+GABAergic inhibition then silences this response, enabling the neurons to be ready to respond again when they detect a change in the environment as the visual stimulus is turned off.
+If there is insufficient GABA, these neurons may become dysfunctionally active23.
+It is hypothesised that insufficient GABAergic inhibition results in prolonged duration firing of the visual neurons, giving rise to abnormal temporal discrimination, and prolonged TDT values.
+In addition, the abnormal movements characteristic of cervical dystonia, are hypothesised to also result from insufficient GABAergic inhibition, this time of the cephalomotor neurons in the deep layers of the superior colliculus.

 Cervical dystonia is the most common phenotype of adult onset focal dystonia9,10; its pathogenesis remains unknown.
 Over twenty monogenic inherited dystonias and dystonia-related disorders have been reported, and causal genes identified19.
 However, the majority of adult onset isolated dystonias have unknown genetic causation.
 An endophenotype is a subclinical marker of genetic carriage which can help us understand disease pathomechanisms.
 The TDT is proposed as a potential endophenotype for adult onset focal dystonia2,4 and has been found to be abnormal in up to 97% of patients and approximately 50% of their clinically unaffected relatives1,3,4.
 Temporal discrimination is affected by age20.
 In addition, abnormal TDT has been shown to follow an age- and sex-related pattern similar to that of cervical dystonia12.
 These findings suggest autosomal dominant inheritance and support the use of the TDT as an endophenotype for adult onset focal dystonia, and in particular, cervical dystonia.

-An abnormal TDT can be interpreted as an impaired ability to detect or discriminate environmental change.
-The superior colliculus located at the back of the midbrain plays a critical role in detecting and reacting to salient stimuli21.
-Although a complex structure, it can be functionally separated into two layers21.
-The visuosensory neurons in the superficial layer receive direct input from the visual system.
-Whereas the premotor and cephalomotor neurons in the deep layer project outwards, controlling the muscles of the eyes, neck and head.
-Superior collicular activity is modulated by gamma-aminobutyric acid, or GABA, an inhibitory neurotransmitter22.
-Inhibitory GABAergic activity limits the duration of the transient response in both the visuosensory neurons in the superficial layer and the premotor neurons in the deep layer of the superior colliculus23.
-In response to a visual stimulus, the visual neurons in the superficial layer exhibit a transient ‘ON’ response.
-GABAergic inhibition then silences this response, enabling the neurons to be ready to respond again when they detect a change in the environment as the visual stimulus is turned off.
-If there is insufficient GABA, these neurons may become dysfunctionally active23.
-It is hypothesised that insufficient GABAergic inhibition results in prolonged duration firing of the visual neurons, giving rise to abnormal temporal discrimination, and prolonged TDT values.
-In addition, the abnormal movements characteristic of cervical dystonia, are hypothesised to also result from insufficient GABAergic inhibition, this time of the cephalomotor neurons in the deep layers of the superior colliculus.This manuscript and accompanying video have provided a guide on how to measure and analyse a participant’s visual temporal discrimination.
+This manuscript and accompanying video have provided a guide on how to measure and analyse a participant’s visual temporal discrimination.
 In addition, the application of TDT to the study of cervical dystonia has been outlined (with the aid of animated graphics in the video), both in the context of a reliable endophenotype, and as a potential tool to shed light on the pathomechanisms of this disorder.

 ACKNOWLEDGMENTS: